Car TalkCar MaintenanceHow Much You Should Expect On The Clean Throttle Body Cost?

 Disconnect and remove

 Carefully detach any hoses or air intake components that block access, following your car’s manual.
-You might need the screwdriver to loosen hose clamps.
+You might need the screwdriver to loosen the hose clamps.
 Remember how everything connects for reassembly!

 Cleaning Time